 2. Check engine light

-When the engine is misfiring, the engine control unit will often recognize the misfire and find out which the misfire occurs on and store it as a trouble code and lighten up the check engine light.
+When the engine is misfiring, the engine control unit will often recognize the misfire and find out where the misfire is occuring and store it as a trouble code and lighten up the check engine light.
 That’s why it is a very good idea to read the trouble codes with an OBD2 scanner when you are troubleshooting your car.

 When a misfire occurs due to bad spark plugs, the unburned fuel may trick the O2 sensors.
 The O2 sensor will then regulate the fuel mixture and you may get a lean mixture.
 This can cause rough idle and even more misfires on other cylinders.

-Because of the importance of a good spark in the starting moment of an engine, bad spark plugs may cause the engine to not start at all or give you a very long cranking time before it will start.
+Because of the importance of a good spark in the starting moment of an engine, bad spark plugs may prevent the engine from starting at all or give you a very long cranking time before it will start.